andyfase/egmp-bluelink-scriptable/docs/pages/install.md

 Step 7: (Optional but Recommended) Continue to install the [Siri IOS Shortcuts](./siri.md) and the [Control Center controls](./control-center.md)
 {: .fs-5 .fw-300 }

-Thats it your done.
+Thats it you're done.
 Enjoy bluelink-scriptable!
 {: .fs-5 .fw-300 }

 ----